-- Welcome offer: Earn 60,000 bonus miles when you spend $3,000 on purchases in the first 3 months from account opening.
+- Welcome offer: Earn 60,000 bonus miles when you spend $3,000 on purchases in the first three months from account opening.

 - Annual fee: $95

-- Other perks: No foreign transaction fees, up to $100 in credits for Global Entry or TSA Precheck applications, virtual card numbers for secure online shopping
+- Other perks: No foreign transaction fees, up to $100 in credits for Global Entry or TSA PreCheck membership, virtual card numbers for secure online shopping and more